-- Not exit any clients from programs until further guidance is provided by DHS - Ensure clients are connected to their behavioral health provider or Resolve Crisis Services, as needed, for anxiety and exacerbation of behavioral health issues - Find housing ASAP for active referrals that are awaiting housing (seek assistance from DHS Housing Navigators as needed) - Ensure scattered site clients have access to food, and contact DHS for assistance if needed - Isolate sick clients from others, wherever possible)
+- Not terminate clients from programs due to length of stay or rental assistance time limits. - Ensure clients are connected to their behavioral health provider or Resolve Crisis Services, as needed, for anxiety and exacerbation of behavioral health issues. - Find housing ASAP for active referrals that are awaiting housing (seek assistance from DHS Housing Navigators as needed). - Ensure scattered site clients have access to food, and contact DHS for assistance if needed. - Isolate sick clients from others, wherever possible.